sahilmate/crowdfunding-dapp/README.md

 ## Introduction

-Crowdfunding dApp is a decentralized application (dApp) that allows users to create and participate in crowdfunding campaigns using Ethereum blockchain.
+Pledge Pulse is a decentralized application (dApp) that allows users to create and participate in crowdfunding campaigns using the Ethereum blockchain.

 ## Features